Joshuarox100/VRC-Inventory-Inventor/README.md

   <img width="80%" height="80%" src="Images/Preset/Items/Toggle.png">
 </p>

 Toggles can be used to toggle between two Animations and can be configured in several different ways.
-Toggles can also use [Groups](#groups) for toggling other Toggles simultaneously.
+Toggles can also use [Groups](#groups) for affecting other Toggles simultaneously.
 The function of each setting is listed below.

 | Setting | Description |
 | :----: | ------ |